shanehoey/TeamsTools/README.md

 # TeamsTools

 ```
-Important Note :  This project is out of date
+Important Note :  This project is out of date, I am in the midst of updating it, so it will be broken as it stands,

 ```